eldarflour/eldarflour.github.io/usr/a-nutritionally--completable-baking-flour.md

 lighter green leaves have lower concentrations, such as lettuce, for which 80 grams is better.
 These, the nuts, seeds, [fruit](/basics), and some of the wholegrains can also work well on the side, such as in a soup, sauce, or smoothie.
-While optional, this split can lead to less nutrient loss, and more neutral results.
+This can lead to less [nutrient loss](/notes/nutrient-loss), depending on the methods used, along with more neutral results.

 **Olive oil,** *around a tablespoon,* *optional*.
 Alternatives include coconut, avocado, hazelnut, and [high-oleic sunflower oil](https://www.youtube.com/watch?v=7kGnfXXIKZM).